UMAprotocol/docs/welcome.md

 **For UMA Tokenholders**

-If you are interested in the UMA project token, please read [this section](uma-tokenholders/uma-holders.md) to learn more about the role of the UMA project token and the rights and responsibilities of UMA project tokenholders.
+If you are interested in the $UMA governance token, please read [this section](uma-tokenholders/uma-holders.md) to learn more about the rights and responsibilities of $UMA tokenholders.

 **Contacts**